 In 2009 Brian Floriani approached the Gorter Family Foundation to ask its help in developing and expanding Bernie’s Book Bank, an organization he had created in memory of his father, Bernie Floriani.
 The objective would be to collect and sort used books from a variety of donors and to package them for distribution to children in lower income areas who did not have ready access to reading materials.
 GFF was intrigued with his idea and impressed with his enthusiasm.
 The Foundation consulted with Brian on his business plan and committed to an initial grant of $45,000 to be paid over three years to help Bernie’s Book Bank get started.
 Monthly reports on progress were required and Brian was asked to seek additional sources of funding.

-Bernie’s Book Bank has collected, processed, and distributed more than 18.6 million books.
+Since 2009, Bernie’s Book Bank has collected, processed, and distributed more than 18.6 million books.
 Today, the nonprofit serves 275,000 children annually.
 What Brian has created is a revolutionary, scalable, ultra-efficient children’s book bank model that will be replicable across America.
 The Gorter Family Foundation is proud to be associated with this wonderful organization and continues to seek opportunities to collaborate with other organizations in a similar way.